 Sitka National Historical Park

-The area became a national monument in 1910 and Sitka National Historical in 1972 to commemorate the Battle of Sitka.
-But in preserving the battlefield, the park also preserved a lush temperate rainforest and a rocky coastline that gives way to the island-studded waters and mountainous horizon that makes Sitka one of Alaska's most beautiful seaside towns.
+The area became a national monument in 1910 and Sitka National Historical Park in 1972.
+But in preserving the battlefield of the Battle of Sitka, the park also preserved a lush temperate rainforest and a rocky coastline that gives way to views of island-studded waters and mountains.
 Such a setting and the unique mingling of Tlingit culture and Russian history make this one of Alaska's most unusual national parks.

 There is no camping at Sitka National Historical Park.
 Visitor facilities include the Visitor Center, several miles of hiking trails, and the historic Russian Bishop’s House.
 Lodging and dining options are within walking distance in Sitka.

 Sitka National Historical Park is located within walking distance of downtown Sitka.
 The city is accessible only by air or sea.
 Commercial airlines fly directly from Seattle, Juneau, and Anchorage.
 Sitka is also a port of call for ferries on the Alaska Marine Highway System and many cruise ships.

 Explore more things to do in Sitka.